front cover of African American Miners and Migrants

 University of Alabama Press, 2012

-This volume explores the story of schoolmates going to war and of families left behind, of a people fighting to maintain a society built on slavery and of a state torn by political and regional strife.
-Florida in 1860 was very much divided between radical democrats and conservatives.
+Until recently Florida’s Confederate soldiers have received scant attention.
+This volume explores the story of Florida soldiers going to war, families left behind, a white population fighting to maintain a society built on slavery, and a state torn by political and regional strife.

 [more]